shinji-y-jp/rpi-dvbs2-transceiver-gui/README.md

 ## Supported Hardware

-This project follows a KISS (Keep It Simple, Stupid) design philosophy.

-The officially supported and tested configuration is limited to:
+This project officially supports and has been tested with the following hardware configuration:

-- Raspberry Pi 5
+- Raspberry Pi 5 2GB
+- Raspberry Pi OS 64-bit Desktop (not Lite)
+- Official Raspberry Pi 7-inch touchscreen
-- Pluto Plus connected by USB
+- Pluto Plus connected via USB only
-- Logitech C920 with H.264 hardware encoder
+- Logitech C920 equipped with the H.264 hardware encoder
-- The specific USB audio dongle tested by the developer
+- USB audio dongle already supported by Langstone

+Other hardware configurations are not officially supported.

+They may work, but they have not been tested as part of this appliance.

+Users are welcome to experiment with other hardware configurations and report their results.

 Not supported: